ietf-wg-cellar/matroska-specification/subtitles.md

 *   Any Matroska file containing only subtitles SHOULD use the extension ".mks".
 *   As a general rule of thumb for all codecs, information that is global to an entire stream SHOULD be stored in the CodecPrivate element.
-*   Start and stop timecodes that are used in a timecodes native storage format SHOULD be removed when being placed in Matroska as they could interfere if the file is edited afterwards.
-Instead, the Blocks timecode and Duration SHOULD be used to say when the timecode is displayed.
+*   Start and stop timestamps that are used in a timestamps native storage format SHOULD be removed when being placed in Matroska as they could interfere if the file is edited afterwards.
+Instead, the Blocks timestamp and Duration SHOULD be used to say when the timestamp is displayed.
 *   Because a "subtitle" stream is actually just an overlay stream, anything with a transparency layer could be use, including video.

 ## Images Subtitles